+This guide covers the Cisco Nexus NX-OS software upgrade process in a practical, step-by-step manner โ including rollback and recovery scenarios.
 The goal is to minimize service disruption and ensure the device can always be recovered in case of failure.

 1. Pre-Upgrade Checks

 Before starting the software upgrade, you must complete the preparation steps below.
+This phase is the most commonly skipped โ and the most common source of problems.

 Configuration Backup

-Switch Model and Current Software Version
+Verify Switch Model and Current Software Version

 show version